seqyuan/trackc/docs/developer/about_us.rst

 Contributors
 ------------

-If you are a NetworkX contributor, please feel free to open an `issue <https://github.com/seqyuan/trackc/issues/new>`_ or submit a `pull request <https://github.com/seqyuan/trackc/compare/>`_ to add your name to the bottom of the list.
+If you are a TrackC contributor, please feel free to open an `issue <https://github.com/seqyuan/trackc/issues/new>`_ or submit a `pull request <https://github.com/seqyuan/trackc/compare/>`_ to add your name to the bottom of the list.